Undergraduate Program Social Work

-Accreditation: Our program is the only publicly funded Bachelors of Social Work program in the state that is accredited by the Council on Social Work Education, social work’s governing body.
+- Accreditation: Our program is the only publicly funded Bachelor of Social Work program in the state that is accredited by the Council on Social Work Education, social work’s governing body.
 You can earn a Bachelor of Arts (BA) or a Bachelor of Science (BS) in Social Work.

-Flexibility: The BSW Hybrid option offers you the opportunity to stay in your community and get your degree by taking 80% of your courses online and 20% face to face in Eugene, Oregon.
-Visit our Hybrid option page for more details.
+- Flexibility: The BSW Online option offers you the opportunity to stay in your community and get your degree by taking 100% of your courses online.

 What can I do with a bachelor's degree in Social Work?